How Americans Plan to Shop — and Want to Pay — This Holiday Season

 Learn more about Square Installments.

 Your customers can pay over time.
-You get paid up front and in full.Get Started
+You get paid up front.Get Started

 With big spending this holiday, it’s unsurprising that nearly one in three shoppers say the holiday season makes them stressed.
 They appreciate options that give them more flexibility and help them manage their budget effectively.
 To do so, about a third of consumers say they are likely to consider financing options for their holiday purchases this year.
 Offering financing for in-store purchases gives customers the opportunity to spend more now, and pay over time for holiday purchases.